rails/sprockets-rails/README.md

 **`config.assets.check_precompiled_asset`**

 When enabled, an exception is raised for missing assets.
 This option is enabled by default.
+When `config.assets.compile` is true and asset precompilation is not used, this setting causes sprockets to compile all assets on the first request for any asset.
+Therefore, disabling `check_precompiled_asset` can drastically reduce the time taken to request the first asset in development.

 ## Complementary plugins